total-typescript/total-typescript-book/book-content/book.md

 };
 ```

 Depending on what you hover over, VS Code will show you different information.
-For example, hovering over `otherObject.thing` will show you the type of `thing`:
+For example, hovering over `.thing` in `otherObject.thing` will show you the type of `thing`:

 ```
-// hovering over `otherObject.thing` shows:

 (property) thing: number
 ```